jbudynek/rugby2023/README.md

 ## 231016: quarters results

 The quarter final games were a total miss for me, I got **zero** game right!
-All in all I sill got got 31 games right out of 44, a global success rate of 70.5%.
+All in all I still got got 31 games right out of 44, a global success rate of 70.5%.

 <details>
  <summary>Results of quarter final games</summary>